-The purpose of the paper is to present the Audit & Risk Assurance Committee (ARAC) Annual Report to Members.
-The attached report provides assurances in respect of the work that has been undertaken by ARAC in the 2021/22 financial year and provides information relating to the continued development of the role of the Committee and its members.
+The purpose of the paper is to present the Audit and Risk Assurance Committee (ARAC) Annual Report to the Board.
+The attached report provides assurances in respect of the work that has been undertaken by the ARAC in the 2021/22 financial year and provides information relating to the continued development of the role of the committee and its members.

-The attached report supports the compilation of the Annual Governance Statement and sets out how ARAC has met its Terms of Reference.
-The report has been compiled by the Chair of ARAC, based upon the work of the Committee.
+The attached report supports the compilation of the Annual Governance Statement and sets out how the ARAC has met its Terms of Reference; and has been compiled by the Chair of the ARAC with support from the Board Secretary.
+The ARAC Annual Report was reviewed by ARAC at its meeting on 5th May 2022, with it agreed that further comments would be submitted and incorporated and the content of the report agreed by Chair's Action.
+This was completed on 23rd May 2022.